turnon/rubyist/README.md

 # Rubyist

-Know gems owned by someone
+Just made this to know gems owned by someone, and forget the [gems](https://github.com/rubygems/gems) and [rubygems.org API](http://guides.rubygems.org/rubygems-org-api/)

 ## Installation